Theodore Caplow: Vertical-farming technology

-NY Sun Works
+New York Sun Works

 Caplow founded New York Sun Works in 2004 and chairs the not-for-profit's board of directors.

 Caplow was closely involved in the development of the Sun Works Center at PS 333, the first full-scale rooftop greenhouse completed in 2010 as part of a NY Sun Works campaign to build 100 school greenhouses in NYC between 2010 and 2020.
 The campaign succeeded after the greenhouse educational system was expanded to include conversion of existing classrooms into hydroponic laboratories.
-As of 2022, NY Sun Works has built and operated over 200 greenhouse labs, mostly in New York City public schools, trained 700 teachers, and created over 800 curriculum lessons for use in these greenhouse labs.
+As of 2022, New York Sun Works had built and operated over 200 greenhouse labs, mostly in New York City public schools, trained 700 teachers, and created over 800 curriculum lessons for use in these greenhouse labs.

 BrightFarms

-From 2008 to 2011, through design consultancy BrightFarm Systems, Caplow contributed to the design of a 10,000 sq ft. greenhouse built on top of the Forest Houses apartment complex in South Bronx, NY, an in-store hydroponic greenhouse constructed at Whole Foods Market in Millburn, NJ, and a rooftop greenhouse at P.S.
-89 in Brooklyn, NY.
-Many other design studies in Building-integrated Agriculture (a term Caplow coined in 2007) were executed for clients around the world.
-Prominent architectural and engineering firms who collaborated on design studies with BrightFarms while Caplow led the firm include Kiss + Cathcart, Skidmore Owings & Merrill, Grimshaw, Foster & Co, and Arup, among others.
+From 2008 to 2011, through design consultancy BrightFarm Systems, Caplow contributed to the design of a 10,000-sq-ft. greenhouse built on top of the Forest Houses apartment complex in the South Bronx, New York, an in-store hydroponic greenhouse constructed at Whole Foods Market in Millburn, New Jersey, and a rooftop greenhouse at P.S.
+89 in Brooklyn.
+Many other design studies in building-integrated agriculture (a term Caplow coined in 2007) were executed for clients around the world.
+Prominent architectural and engineering firms who collaborated on design studies with BrightFarms while Caplow led the firm include Kiss + Cathcart, Skidmore Owings & Merrill, Grimshaw Architects, Foster and Partners, and Arup, among others.

-In the wake of the economic downturn of 2007-2009, Caplow partnered with Paul Lightfoot (in 2011) to reformulate BrightFarms Systems as a full service commercial farming company named BrightFarms.
-As of 2022, the company operates six large greenhouse farms across the country supplying salad greens to hundreds of grocery stores nationwide.
-Caplow was initially President of the Board but sold his remaining stake in Brightfarms in 2021 when the company was acquired by Cox Enterprises.
+In the wake of the economic downturn of 2007–2009, Caplow partnered with Paul Lightfoot (in 2011) to reformulate BrightFarms Systems as a full-service commercial farming company named BrightFarms.
+As of 2022, the company operated six large greenhouse farms across the country supplying salad greens to hundreds of grocery stores nationwide.
+Caplow was initially president of the board but sold his remaining stake in Brightfarms in 2021 when the company was acquired by Cox Enterprises.

-Work on Child Mortality
+Work on child mortality

-The Children’s Prize
+The Children's Prize

 Caplow created the Children's Prize in 2013.
-Structured as a private foundation, the Children’s Prize aims to save the lives of children under age 5 anywhere in the world.
+Structured as a private foundation, the Children's Prize aims to save the lives of children under age five anywhere in the world.
 In the initial year, over 550 applications from 70 countries were received using a novel, openly accessible online application.
-Dr. Anita Zaidi was announced the winner of the 2013 Children’s Prize on December 10, 2013 for her program in Rehri Goth, Pakistan.
-The Children’s Prize launched its eighth iteration in 2022 and has funded children's health initiatives in 10 countries around the world.
+Dr. Anita Zaidi was announced the winner of the 2013 Children's Prize on December 10, 2013, for her program in Rehri Goth, Pakistan.
+The Children's Prize launched its eighth iteration in 2022 and has funded children's health initiatives in ten countries around the world.

-Film and Video
+Film and video

-As part of his company Fish Navy Films, Ted Caplow has written, produced, edited, narrated and appeared in a series of documentary films on sustainable seafood.
+As part of his company Fish Navy Films, Caplow has written, produced, edited, narrated and appeared in a series of documentary films on sustainable seafood.
 Films produced by Fish Navy Films include Fish Meat (2012), Raising Shrimp (2013), and What We Fish For (2015).
-Caplow’s primary scientific collaborator in all three films has been fish ecologist Andy J. Danylchuk.
+Caplow's primary scientific collaborator in all three films has been fish ecologist Andy J. Danylchuk.